jpzk/mockedstreams/README.md

 # Mocked Streams

-**Mocked Streams is a Kafka Streams testing library** for Kafka >= 0.10.1-SNAPSHOT (snapshot JARs included in /lib) which makes use of the ProcessorTopologyTestDriver, therefore **no Kafka brokers and Zookeeper needed** and tests can be run in parallel .
+**Mocked Streams is a Kafka Streams testing library** for Kafka >= 0.10.1-SNAPSHOT (snapshot JARs included in /lib) which makes use of the ProcessorTopologyTestDriver, therefore **no Kafka brokers and Zookeeper needed** and tests can be run in parallel.
 It integrates well with any testing framework.
+The library will be published on the Maven repositories once the new Kafka version is released.

 The following example shows a topology with multiple inputs and output streams.
-The library will be published on the Maven repositories once the new Kafka version is released.
-The following example is an excerpt of a ScalaTest Spec, see [here](https://github.com/jpzk/mockedstreams/blob/master/src/test/scala/MockedStreamsSpec.scala) for the definition of the topology.
+See [here](https://github.com/jpzk/mockedstreams/blob/master/src/test/scala/MockedStreamsSpec.scala) for the definition of the topology.

     [...]
     it should "assert correctly when processing multi input output topology" in {